mr-bt/manager.README/README.md

 * "Perpetual optimism is a force multiplier."
 * "The commander in the field is always right and the rear echelon is wrong unless proved otherwise." (lead from the trenches)

-**Command & control or authoritative leadership style (AKA top-down)** is not advisable!
+#### Command & control or authoritative leadership style (AKA top-down)

+Is not advisable!
 Only when a team is in *survival mode* and for a short period, I'll not question if your judgement is sound.
 I also appreciate a heads-up when you feel is needed.

+#### Servant leader

-**Servant leadership** is highly advisable, you should always strive for it.
+It is highly desirable, you should always strive for it.
 Still, it requires yourself and the team a great deal of maturity, or stuff doesn't get done and "too many cooks in the kitchen" syndrome creeps in.
 Sometimes one who wants to be a servant leader can easily fall into an absent leader.
 Be thoughtful about how to take your team on the journey.
 Does this mean the team just does whatever they want, and the manager has no say?
-No. You and your teamwork to define and prioritise impactful work with the rest of the stakeholders, including product managers, designers, and others and in line with business priorities.
+No. You and your team work **together** to define and prioritise impactful work with the rest of the stakeholders, including product managers, designers, and others and in line with business priorities.

+#### Union vs Business Leader

+You are a Business Leader, not a Union Leader.
+You must represent your teams and ICs, but it must be put in the business context.
+Voicing or demanding or committing popular but unrealistic requests are not advisable.
+I expect you to set expectations and business context for everyone in your org so that we're all aligned, and you stand by it.
+Also, note the {company_X} is not the other cool company with all the cool things.

 ### Technology